Results

 In most patients, RBC transfusions were temporally unrelated to NEC and may be merely a marker of overall severity of illness.
 However, the relationship between RBC transfusions and NEC requires further evaluation in extremely low birth weight infants using a prospective cohort design.

 My Word: Few recent studies did not show any correlation between transfusions and NEC.
-But,
+But, my hypothesis is that: older the blood and lower the hct,

 higher the chances for NEC or hematoschezia.
 Older blood may accumulate oxygen radicals secondary to hemolysis and cause vasoconstriction and ischemia.